OfficeDev/msteams-sample-line-of-business-apps-csharp/Cross Vertical/readme.md

+Note : This is not a production ready app

 ## Notification:

 This application notifies select users when an event occurs.
 In this example, there are three types of notifications – weather update, operations delay and social events.